 In this study, we analyzed a Phenology Reanalysis dataset [2] to evaluate shifts in three climatic drivers of phenology at global scale and over the last 30 years (1982-2012): incoming radiation, evaporative demand and minimum temperature.
 As a first step, we compared LAI as modeled from these three factors to remotely sensed observations of LSP (LAI-3g, [3]) over the same time period.
 As a second step, we examined temporal trends in the climatic constraints at Start- and End- of the Growing Season.

 Our analysis reveals inter-annual variation in the relative importance of the three climatic factors in limiting vegetation growth at Start- and End- of the Growing Season over the last 30 years.
-We highlight XXX areas have undergone significant shifts in dominance between the three controls, in particular XXX (northern high latitudes?).
-There was good agreement between modeled and remotely-sensed phenology metrics over the last 30 years, in particular over XXX areas – thus providing confidence in the climatic constraints underlying the modeled data.
+We highlight that northern Europe and central Asia have undergone significant changes in dominance between the three controls, particularly in high northern latitudes.
+We also find that evaporative demand is becoming an increasingly limiting factor for growth globally, in particular in South America and eastern Asia.
+There was good agreement between modeled and remotely-sensed phenology metrics over the last 30 years, in particular over temperate and dry areas – thus providing confidence in the climatic constraints underlying the modeled data.

 [1] Richardson, A. D. et al. Terrestrial biosphere models need better representation of vegetation phenology: results from the North American Carbon Program Site Synthesis.
 Global Change Biology 18, 566-584 (2012).